tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/COS API 授权策略使用指引_intl_en.md

 ### Multipart upload

-Multipart upload APIs include Initiate Multipart Upload, List Multipart Uploads, List Parts, Upload Part, Complete Multipart Upload, and Abort Multipart Upload.
-To grant permission for these APIs, the `action` field in the policy should be a collection of `"name/cos:InitiateMultipartUpload","name/cos:ListMultipartUploads", "name/cos:ListParts","name/cos:UploadPart", "name/cos:CompleteMultipartUpload","name/cos:AbortMultipartUpload"`.
+Multipart upload APIs include `Initiate Multipart Upload`, `List Multipart Uploads`, `List Parts`, `Upload Part`, `Complete Multipart Upload`, and `Abort Multipart Upload`.
+To grant access to these APIs, the `action` field in the policy should be a collection of `"name/cos:InitiateMultipartUpload","name/cos:ListMultipartUploads","name/cos:ListParts","name/cos:UploadPart","name/cos:CompleteMultipartUpload","name/cos:AbortMultipartUpload"`.

-#### Samples
+#### Sample

 The following policy grants the permission to use multipart upload to upload only objects with the path prefix `doc` in the bucket `examplebucket-1250000000` in the region `ap-beijing` under the APPID `1250000000`: